Institution of Chemical Engineers: History

-On 8 April 1957 the IChemE was granted a Royal Charter, changing it from a limited company to a body incorporated by Royal Charter, a professional institution like the Civil and Mechanical ones, with HRH Prince Philip, Duke of Edinburgh as patron, a role he continued for over 63 years.
+On 8 April 1957 IChemE was granted a Royal Charter, changing it from a limited company to a body incorporated by Royal Charter, a professional institution like the Civil and Mechanical ones, with HRH Prince Philip, Duke of Edinburgh as patron, a role he continued for over 63 years.

 In 1971, the membership grades were changed: Associate became Member and Member became Fellow.

 In 1976 the Institution moved its Headquarters from London to Rugby.

-Relations with Other Bodies
+Relations with other bodies

-The IChemE is licensed by the Engineering Council UK to assess candidates for inclusion on ECUK's Register of professional Engineers, giving the status of Chartered Engineer, Incorporated Engineer and Engineering Technician.
+IChemE is licensed by the Engineering Council UK to assess candidates for inclusion on ECUK's Register of professional Engineers, giving the status of Chartered Engineer, Incorporated Engineer and Engineering Technician.
 It is licensed by the Science Council to grant the status of Chartered Scientist and Registered Science Technician.
 It is licensed by the Society for the Environment to grant the status of Chartered Environmentalist.
 It is a member of the European Federation of Chemical Engineering.
 It accredits chemical engineering degree courses in 25 countries worldwide.

+In 2023, IChemE entered into a 'hydrogen alliance' with the American Institute of Chemical Engineers (AIChE).
+The collaboration aims to support industry's adoption of hydrogen as an energy carrier in the drive to net zero.

 Function

-"Promoting and advancing the science of chemical engineering in all its branches, promoting competence and a commitment to sustainable development, advancing the discipline for the benefit of society and supporting the professional development of members."
+IChemE's vision is to "engineer a sustainable world" and its mission is to "put chemical and process engineering at the heart of a sustainable future, to benefit members, society, and the environment."
+These aims will be achieved by working towards two strategic goals: "Supporting a vibrant and thriving profession" and "serving society by collaborating with others", which are underpinned by five strategic enablers.